ChristianPeters/ruby-style-guide/README.md

     array.delete e
     ```

 * Prefer {...} over do...end for single-line blocks.
-Avoid using {...} for
-  multi-line blocks.
-Always use do...end for "control flow" and "method
+  Avoid using {...} for multi-line blocks.
-  definitions" (e.g. in Rakefiles and certain DSLs.)
-Avoid do...end when
+  Always use do...end for "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs).
-  chaining.
+  Avoid do...end when chaining.

 * Avoid `return` where not required.